jedgell/jreditor/README.md

     ABC-123: My awesome JIRA summary.

 In cases where no period is present at the end of the summary, one will be added.
 It's just good grammar.

+If you run this user script without the assistance of a user script manager (for example, just adding it directly to the Chrome Extensions via dragging and dropping), this user script will attempt to run on every page you visit.